 Close drapes so that your dog does not see people coming and going through the window.

 If you have a dog that barks at the sound of the doorbell, disconnect it or watch for trick-or-treaters so that they do not have to ring or knock.

-dressed up, try a fun collar or
+try a fun collar or

 Puppies and dogs that like to chase can get overly excited by costumes with dangly bits or streaming material.
 Supervise very carefully if you have a dog that may try to play with your children’s costumes while they are wearing them.
 Teach kids to Be a Tree and stand still if the dog does start nipping at their costume since the more they move, the more excited the dog will get.